tulibraries/primo/README.md

   # By default enable_loggagle is set to false
   config.enable_loggagle = false

+  # By default timeout is set to 5 seconds
+  config.timeout = 10
 end
 ```
 Now you can access those configuration attributes with `Primo.configuration.apikey`